-Committee A on Academic Freedom and Tenure has by vote authorized publication of this report in the Bulletin of the American Association of University Professors.
+Committee A on Academic Freedom and Tenure has by vote authorized publication of this report on the AAUP Web site and in the Bulletin of the American Association of University Professors.

 Chair: DAVID M. RABBAN (Law), University of Texas at Austin